amirtwilc/Denomination-Backend/README.md

 ## Installation

 1. Install Java 21 and Maven if not installed.
+2. Run `mvn clean install`
-2. Run DenominationApplication to run this service on localhost:8080
+3. Run DenominationApplication to run this service on localhost:8080
-3. Use the frontend Denomination App to use this service, or call this service directly via Postman
+4. Use the frontend Denomination App to use this service, or call this service directly via Postman

 ## Usage